tuckerisapizza/VRChat-AI-Bot/README.md

 # README

-download both botscript.py and credentials.py and put them both in the same folder
+download both botscript.py, credentials.py, and requirements.txt and put them all in the same folder

 i recommend you setup your audio pipelines before you even go installing packages